 Have you ever made Halloween white chocolate candy bark before?
 It’s one of my favourite Halloween snacks and every year I make it.
 I’ve enjoyed this Halloween bark recipe since I was little.
 And now I make my own!
 Halloween just wouldn’t be the same without this easy candy bark recipe.
 Give this DIY Halloween candy a try because this Halloween treat with googly monster eyes is a holiday hit!

-This DIY Halloween candy is a fabulous, festive treat.
+This DIY Halloween candy is a fabulous, festive treat with almond bark.
 It’s colourful, sweet and infinitely customizable!
-You can make this Halloween treat with googly monster eyes, candy corn, sprinkles, pretzels, or whatever else you want to add.
-That’s the great thing about a bark recipe.
-You can get all creative with it!
+You can make this Halloween treat with googly monster eyes, candy corn, sprinkles, pretzels, or whatever else you want to add to it.

 What You Need to Make this Halloween White Chocolate Candy Bark

 It’s so easy to make Halloween white chocolate candy bark and it’s fun as well.
 You are going to need a pound of white chocolate and whichever add-ins you want to use.
-Mini pretzels, broken Oreos, candy corn, Halloween coloured sprinkles, and M&M candies or Skittles are great additions.
+Mini pretzels, broken Oreos, candy corn, Halloween coloured sprinkles, good quality chocolate chunks, and M&M candies or Skittles are great additions.
 Don’t forget the Halloween sprinkles and googly monster eyes!

 You can take your pick from these or use them all!
 There’s really no such thing as too many candies when making Halloween white chocolate candy bark!